mirego/absinthe_security/README.md

 ***Query Depth Validation***: Guard against overly nested queries by validating the depth of GraphQL queries, mitigating potential performance issues.

+***Disable Field Suggestions***: Remove field suggestions from error messages to protect against *field fuzzing* as a method of retrieving the schema without using introspection.

 ## Installation

 ### Project dependency